BigBandaid2/GAIN-Studio-Guide/config_rules_guidelines.md

 // requirements that dictate a rule does not need to run.
 Better for the rule to rule and return null or existing value
 // that for the rule to not run at all without total confidence that it's not needed
 // Run condition considering more than the source source value of the current field must point to a spec flow requirement dictating this behavior
-// Don’t put complex rules in the run conditions, as they are supposed to be used as precalculation.
+// Donâ€™t put complex rules in the run conditions, as they are supposed to be used as precalculation.
 They should be fast.

 // Using run conditions may speed up the process, as it can block a rule from running (important by complex rules).